-If less than two members of the Capital Review Committee agree with the defendant's request to withdraw the notice of intention to seek the death penalty, the Assistant Attorney General for the Criminal Division will inform the United States Attorney or Assistant Attorney General that the request has been denied.
-If two or more members of the Capital Review Committee recommend withdrawing the notice of intention to seek the death penalty, then the Capital Review Committee will make that recommendation to the Attorney General through the Deputy Attorney General.
+If fewer than two members of the Capital Review Committee agree with the defendant's request to withdraw the notice of intention to seek the death penalty, the Assistant Attorney General for the Criminal Division will inform the United States Attorney or Assistant Attorney General that the request has been denied.
+If two or more members of the Capital Review Committee recommend withdrawing the notice of intention to seek the death penalty, then the Capital Review Committee will convey the matter, along with the Committee's analysis, to the Attorney General, through the Deputy Attorney General, for decision.

 The Attorney General shall make the final decision on whether to direct the withdrawal of a notice of intention to seek the death penalty upon any request made or endorsed by the United States Attorney or Assistant Attorney General.
 Until such a decision is made, the United States Attorney or Assistant Attorney General should proceed with the case as initially directed by the Attorney General.
-The fact that a withdrawal request has been made is confidential and may not be disclosed to any party outside the Department of Justice and its investigative agencies. [updated April 2014] [cited in USAM 9-10.050; 9-10.120]
+The fact that a withdrawal request has been made is confidential and may not be disclosed to any party outside the Department of Justice and its investigative agencies.